 Development program for emerging curators from diverse backgrounds

-Applications are now open for a new development program for emerging curators of writing events from Indigenous or culturally diverse backgrounds.
-The program is designed to give three emerging curators the experience of programming sessions for the Boundless Festival under the guidance of Sisonke Msimang, curator of the literature and ideas program at Perth Festival, and with support from Writing NSW.
+Applications are currently closed for a new development program for emerging curators of writing events from Indigenous or culturally diverse backgrounds.
+The program was designed to give three emerging curators the experience of programming sessions for the Boundless Festival under the guidance of Sisonke Msimang, curator of the literature and ideas program at Perth Festival, and with support from Writing NSW.

-The program will be in-person and online and is open to emerging curators of writing events from Indigenous or culturally diverse backgrounds who have a demonstrated engagement with writing and an ambition to program literary events.
+The program was in-person and online and was open to emerging curators of writing events from Indigenous or culturally diverse backgrounds who have a demonstrated engagement with writing and an ambition to program literary events.
 Applicants must be NSW residents and over the age of 18.

 - A $1500 fee